legege/node-apoxusbcan/README.md

 ===============

 A node.js module for Apox Controls USB-CAN devices.
-Most important features of this device are supported (e.g. switching to main code, and hability to send/receive CAN Bus messages).
+Most important features of this device are supported (e.g. switching to main code, and ability to send/receive CAN Bus messages).

 This project has been developed with [node-xanbus](https://github.com/legege/node-xanbus) in mind.
 However, it would probably be useful for something else, hence the reason I'm releasing this module